fare/asdf/README.md

     * This file.

 *   [TODO](TODO)
-    * Plenty of ideas for how to further improve ASDF.
+    * Plenty of ideas for how to further improve ASDF (not all of them guaranteed good ideas.)